 Map, where you assign the fields from the file to the ones available in Omnisend

-Review, that summarizes the information recorded with your contacts import.
+Review that summarizes the information recorded with your contacts import.

-Managing your customers data
+Managing your customers' data

 After we sync the data from your store, you also need to define the statuses all of your contacts had in Active Campaign.
 For example, the customer synced with subscribed status from your store could be unsubscribed in Active Campaign.

-To solve this problem we suggest importing all of your lists separately.
+To solve this problem, we suggest importing all of your lists separately.

 If you see the default field for the data exported from Active Campaign, it is better to use it instead of creating the custom one.
-For example, the Birthday date field, which is recorded as a custom property in Active Campaign, can be assigned to the Default field in Omnisend.
+For example, the Birthday date field, recorded as a custom property in Active Campaign, can be assigned to the Default field in Omnisend.

-When transferring your contacts for the first time, we recommend mapping all of the fields available for the import.
+When transferring your contacts for the first time, we recommend mapping all the fields available for the import.